rackerlabs/support-how-to/content/cloud-servers/migrate-to-rackspace-from-another-hosting-provider.md

     computer to your new server.
 This method is useful when you do not want to install additional software to transfer your data.
-However, we do not recommend downloading your data locally because it is not as secure as using the other methods above.
+However, we do not recommend downloading your data locally because it is not as secure as using the other methods.

 After your data is uploaded to Cloud Files, download and restore the data on your server.

 ### Configure

-Once the data from your old server is stored on your Rackspace server, make any necessary configuration changes for your application and database.
+After the data from your existing server is stored on your new Rackspace server, make any necessary configuration changes for your application and database.

 ### Test after migration

-Remember that hosting providers have their own configurations, syntax, and services, so it is important to test your new Rackspace configuration.
+Hosting providers have their own configurations, syntax, and services, so it is important to test your new Rackspace configuration.
 You can get the most out of testing your configuration through these techniques: